Documentation Requirements for the Medicare Annual Wellness Visit

 Meeting documentation requirements for the Medicare annual wellness visit is also critical for receiving reimbursement.
-If a provider fails to complete documentation requirements, it increases the likelihood of a claims denial, which will delay payment and grow the associated costs (e.g., staff time, reprinting of documentation) of billing for the service.
+If a provider fails to complete documentation requirements, it increases the likelihood of the denial of a claim, which will delay payment and grow the associated costs (e.g., staff time, reprinting of documentation) of billing and getting paid for the service.

 Finally, completing documentation requirements for the Medicare annual wellness visit is essential for avoiding non-compliance penalties from audits.
-The Centers for Medicare & Medicaid Services cite that insufficient documentation issues result in around 60% of improper payments.
-Such penalties can result in revenue loss for a practice, exclusion from Medicare, or even criminal liability in egregious cases.
+The Centers for Medicare & Medicaid Services notes that insufficient or missing documentation is one of the top two contributors to a majority of Medicare fee-for-service improper payments, while the majority of Medicaid and CHIP improper payments are tied to insufficient or missing documentation.
+Penalties associated with documentation issues can result in revenue loss for a practice, exclusion from Medicare, or even criminal liability in egregious cases.

-To help ensure your patients receive the best Medicare annual wellness visit experience possible and your practice receives full reimbursement — and avoids giving any of it back — for provision of the service, let's review documentation requirements for the Medicare annual wellness visit.
+To help ensure your patients receive the best Medicare annual wellness visit experience possible and your organization receives full, proper reimbursement — and avoids giving any of it back — for the provision of the service, let's review documentation requirements for the Medicare annual wellness visit.
 We'll break these out by the initial AWV and subsequent AWVs.

 Documentation Requirements for Initial Medicare Annual Wellness Visit